-The Hollywood Bowl is located on Highland Ave. near US 101 in Hollywood.
+The Hollywood Bowl is on Highland Ave. near U.S. Highway 101 in Hollywood.

-A limited amount of paid parking is available on site, but it's expensive and traffic snarls will slow your trip.
-To make matters even worse, it can take hours to get out of the lots after a show ends.
-It's better to take advantage of the Hollywood Bowl Park and Ride service which runs to many area locations, or park in one of the area lots served by the Bowlbus.
+A limited amount of paid parking is available on site, but it's expensive, and traffic snarls will slow your trip.
+To make matters even worse, cars are parked "stacked" style (like sardines in a can), and it can take hours to get out of the lots after a show ends.

 Your evening will be more enjoyable if you use a shared ride service, or even better use the Hollywood Bowl Park and Ride service or take the Metro Red Line to the Hollywood and Highland stop and catch the Hollywood Bowl Shuttle at 6801 Hollywood Blvd.
 Details for all your options are on the Hollywood Bowl website.